alexsch01/cypress-cy/README.md

 npm uninstall -g cypress-cy

 *****
-In the Global NPM folder, delete 2 files: cy and cy.cmd
+In the Global NPM folder, delete:
+- On Windows: "cy", "cy.cmd", and "cy.ps1"
+- Otherwise: "cy"
 *****
 ```